 - Follow any additional steps and/or validation they require.

-- Click the Transfer submenu.
+- Click the Transfer or Move Domain section.